Cross-country Skiing and Snowshoeing

 Cedar Mountain Nordic Ski Club (CMNSC)

-A nonprofit group formed for the purpose of promoting cross-country skiing in the Cedar City/Brian Head area and to educate the public about the benefits of Nordic skiing.
-Please visit CMNSC at cmnsc.org for trail descriptions and maps, or call (435) 867-4644.
+A nonprofit group was formed to promote cross-country skiing in the Cedar City/Brian Head area and educate the public about the benefits of Nordic skiing.
+Visit CMNSC at cmnsc.org for trail descriptions and maps, or call (435) 867-4644.

 Dixie National Forest